DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 under section 2617(2) of the code, MCL 339.2617.

-(j) Information to demonstrate that the course meets the requirements of the AQB
+(j) Information to demonstrate that a course meets the requirements of the AQB

 criteria and is designed to improve and maintain the capability of a licensee to perform